samanthatarrice/bobs_search_and_paint/README.md

 <h2 align="center">❓How To Use:</h2>

 <p>This app is only currently only designed for desktop use.
-You can open it on any web browser, but it is recommended to not use Internet Explorer:</p>
+You can open it on any web browser, it is just recommended to not use Internet Explorer:</p>
 <ol>
   <li>Look inside the TV screen to search for the items you see in the white vertical bar (the ☁️, 🐿, 🪴, and 🌲).</li>
   <li>When you find an image, click on it.
 You will see a new screen pop up where you can paint to color in the pages.</li>